Planning of In-motion Electric Vehicle Charging on Freeways

 By Ahmed Mohamed, Andrew Meintz, and Kevin Walkowicz

-The proper system planning (design) of in-motion charging for electric vehicles has the potential to allow the vehicles to realize charge-sustaining operation (unlimited driving range and zero downtime) at minimum overall cost.
+Proper system planning and design of in-motion charging for electric vehicles has the potential to allow vehicles to realize charge-sustaining operation – which we define as unlimited driving range and zero downtime – at minimum overall cost.
 There is a tradeoff between system power and road coverage.
-Low-power system requires significant length of roads to be electrified, which increases the infrastructure cost.
-A high-power system requires powerful components, which might be infeasible due to technology limitations.
+Low-power systems require a significant proportion and extent of roads to be electrified, which increases the infrastructure cost.
+High-power systems require high-power density components, which require research to overcome existing technology limitations.

-The electric vehicle (EV) market is growing quickly because of the benefits they offer in terms of safety, convenience, fuel economy, operating cost, maintenance and emissions .
-However, the main challenges for EV adoption is the limited driving range and long refueling time.
-Today’s light-duty EVs are targeting a driving range of 150-300 miles and a refueling time that ranges from less than 30 minutes to almost a full day depending on the battery and charger technologies .
-One way to overcome these challenges is to install a large onboard battery—to reach a target mileage— and a stationary (over-night) charging capability that realizes a target refueling time.
-This stationary charger can be conductive [ac level 1 (L1), ac level 2 (L2) or dc fast charger (DCFC)] or wireless [based on inductive power transfer (IPT) or capacitive power transfer (CPT) technology], as indicated in Fig. 1 .
-The large battery increases vehicle’s capital and operating costs and requires extreme fast charger for a reasonable recharge time.
-Another solution is to deploy in-route charging such that an EV can charge during its transit stops (quasi-dynamic charging at traffic signals and/or intersections) or even while movement (in-motion charging) .
+The electric vehicle (EV) market is growing quickly because of the benefits they offer in terms of safety, convenience, fuel economy, operating cost, maintenance, and emissions .
+However, the main challenge for EV adoption is the limited driving range and long refueling time.
+Manufacturers of light-duty EVs are targeting a driving range of 150-300 miles that result in refueling times ranging from less than 30 minutes to many hours depending on battery and charging technology .
+One way to overcome limited range is to install a larger onboard battery to reach a target mileage.
+In this situation, overnight stationary charging may realize a target refueling time.
+Stationary chargers can be conductive [ac level 1 (L1), ac level 2 (L2) or dc fast charger (DCFC)] or wireless [based on inductive power transfer (IPT) or capacitive power transfer (CPT) technology], as indicated in Fig. 1 .
+The large battery may increase the vehicle capital and operating costs particularly if travel or circumstance require extreme fast charging for a reasonable recharge time.
+Another solution is to deploy in-route charging.
+In this scenario, EVs can charge during transit stops (quasi-dynamic charging at traffic signals and/or intersections) or even while moving (in-motion charging) .
 Both dynamic and quasi-dynamic technologies can be either conductive or wireless, as described in Fig. 1.
-This solution has the potential to dramatically extend driving range (essentially to infinity), permit use of a smaller on-board battery (consequently reducing the vehicle’s cost, size, and energy consumption), and theoretically eliminate recharge downtime (through realizing continuous charge-sustaining operation) .
-Quasi-dynamic charging shows a perfect fit for secondary roadways due to the availability of transient stops and low-speed driving areas.
-In this case, a vehicle will be able to recover enough energy with low charging infrastructure capability (power and coverage).
-However, on freeways (highways, interstates, etc.) with continuous high-speed driving, only in-motion charging can fit there .
-In-motion charging is a technology that allows an EV to charge its battery during movement by electrifying the roadway segments, either by using overhead power lines with pantograph, conductive rails with sliding contacts, or wireless charging technology, as depicted in Fig. 1 .
+This solution has the potential to dramatically extend driving range (possibly to infinity), permit use of a smaller battery (consequently reducing the vehicle’s cost, size and energy consumption), and theoretically eliminate recharge downtime (by realizing charge-sustaining operation) .
+Quasi-dynamic charging is appropriate for secondary roadways due to the availability of transient stops and low-speed driving areas.
+In this case, a vehicle will be able to recover enough energy with low power charging and low coverage infrastructure.
+However, on primary roadways (highways, interstates, etc.) with continuous high-speed driving, only in-motion charging is suitable.
+In-motion charging is a technology that allows an EV to charge during movement by electrifying roadway segments, either by using overhead power lines with a pantograph, conductive rails with sliding contacts, or wireless charging technology, as depicted in Fig. 1 .

 Fig. 1: EV charging technologies.